bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/dataframe/index.md

 # DataFrame API
-The Bodo DataFrame Library supports Pandas DataFrame methods and accessors that are listed below.
+Bodo DataFrames supports Pandas DataFrame methods and accessors that are listed below.
 They can be accessed through `BodoDataFrame` and follow the same behavior as their Pandas equivalents.
 For details on usage, we link to either the corresponding Pandas documentation or relevant sections of the Bodo documentation, depending on the context.

 !!! note
-    If the user code encounters an unsupported Pandas API or an unsupported parameter, Bodo DataFrame Library gracefully falls back to native Pandas.
-See [overview][overview] of the Bodo DataFrame Library for more info.
+    If the user code encounters an unsupported Pandas API or an unsupported parameter, Bodo DataFrames gracefully falls back to native Pandas.
+See [overview][overview] of Bodo DataFrames for more info.

 ## Function application, GroupBy & window
 - [`bodo.pandas.BodoDataFrame.apply`][bododfapply]
 - [`bodo.pandas.BodoDataFrame.groupby`][bododfgroupby]